 SDS=SHDS+THDS

-where SQDS and SHDS are the average species richness of the four constituent squares in each HDS and DS respectively (i.e. α), and TQDS and THDS represent the residual (i.e. turnover-based) richness β, determined each as γ − α.
+where SQDS and SHDS are the average species richness of the four constituent squares in each HDS and DS, respectively (i.e. mean α richness), and TQDS and THDS represent the residual (i.e. turnover-based) β richness, determined as γ − α.

 2.2: Comparing environmental heterogeneity

 To compare environmental heterogeneity between the GCFR and SWAFR, we acquired a broad suite of geospatially-explicit environmental data in the form of raster layers.
 For the purpose of analysis, we then selected a subset of nine variables (Table 1) to represent topographic (elevation), climatic (surface T, MAP, PDQ), edaphic (clay content, soil C, pH, CEC) and vegetational (NDVI) gradients.
 As far as possible, these variables were selected to represent environmental axes which are considered regionally important and nominally independent.
-For example, the inclusion of PDQ in addition to MAP is justified on the basis that, where the latter captures variation in overall rainfall amount, the former measures the intensity of seasonal aridity–a key feature of mediterranean-type climates (ref).
+For example, the inclusion of PDQ in addition to MAP is justified on the basis that, where the latter captures variation in overall rainfall amount, the former measures the intensity of seasonal aridity, a key feature of mediterranean-type climates (ref).
 Variable selection was, however, constrained by the availability of suitable raster-layers.
 Thus, although soil [P] is probably an important determinant of plant distribution in both the GCFR and SWAFR (refs), this variable could not be included owing to a lack of comparable data layers for the two regions.
 Indeed, wherever possible, we made use of remote sensing derived layers.
 Where soil variables were summarised as depth-interval weighted averages, climatic and spectral variables were summarised as annual means, both using the “raster” package for R (Hijmans, 2016).
 All layers were then projected to a common coordinate reference system (WGS84) using the “rgdal” package (Bivand, Keitt, & Rowlingson, 2017) and resampled to 0.05º resolution using the “resample” function in “raster,” with the “bilinear” method.

 In order to quantify heterogeneity in these environmental variables, we developed an index that would account for the spatial configuration of environmental conditions.
 Our index, based on raster data, employs nested squares at various spatial scales.
-We treated environmental heterogeneity as the variance of the environmental conditions in the four sub-squares for a given square.
-We calculated heterogeneity at the tenth-degree-square- (0.10°×0.10°), QDS-, HDS- and DS-scales (thus based on the twentieth-degree squares’ (0.05°×0.05°), eighth-degree squares’, QDS’ and HDS’ environmental conditions).
-We implemented this measure of heterogeneity using the “aggregate” function in the R package “raster” (Hijmans, 2016) with variance as the aggregation function.
-This index only uses neighbouring squares to describe heterogeneity, similar to indices implemented in the “terrain” function in “raster”.
-However, our index describes heterogeneity within squares, as opposed to between squares as in “terrain”.
-Our species richness dataset is based on within-square data (species occurrences), making it comparable with this heterogeneity data.
+We quantified the environmental heterogeneity of a given square (i.e. 0.10°×0.10°-, QDS-, HDS- and DS-scale) as the variance of the environmental conditions of the four sub-squares (i.e. 0.05°×0.05°-, eighth-degree square-, QDS- and HDS-scale) nested within it.
+This was done using the “aggregate” function in the R package “raster” (Hijmans, 2016), with variance set as the aggregation function.
+Since our index measures within-square heterogeneity at each spatial scale, it can be related directly to species richness at the QDS-, HDS- and DS-scales.

-We used principal components analysis (PCA), applied to the nine environmental variables across both regions, to derive a measure of overall environmental heterogeneity.
+We used principal components analysis (PCA), applied to the nine environmental variables across both regions, to extract a major axis of environmental heterogeneity.
 For this purpose, the layers describing heterogeneity in the nine environmental variables at each spatial scale were first log10-transformed to ensure normality.
-A separate PCA was done for each spatial scale.
-The first axis (PC1) extracted from each of the four PCAs represents the major axis of heterogeneity across the nine environmental heterogeneity variables considered.
+A separate PCA was then run at each spatial scale.
+The first axis (PC1) thus extracted from each of the four PCAs represents the major axis of heterogeneity across the nine environmental heterogeneity variables considered.